alexrobomind/fusionsc/docs/installation.rst

 Verifying the installation
 --------------------------

-To verify the installation, validate that you can import the `fsc` python module
+To verify the installation, validate that you can import the `fusionsc` python module

 ::

-  >>> import fsc
+  >>> import fusionsc as fsc